dehengxu/CoreDataEnvir/README.md

 ##If you want to run on other threads, follow this:

-This method ([CoreDataEnvir instance]) will automatically creating new instance for non-main thread and uniq instance for main thread.
+This method ([CoreDataEnvir instance]) will automatically creating a new instance for non-main thread every callback and uniq instance for main thread.
+So your should keep CoreDataEnvir instance on non-main thread yourself.
+But in latest version , I supply a backgroundInstance and backgroundQueue for your concurrencyly usage in Dispatch queue.
+You can also run CoreDataEnvir on any other queue:

+	dispatch_queue_t q2 = dispatch_queue_create("com.cyblion.coredateenvir", NULL);
 	dispatch_async(q2, ^{
 		CoreDataEnvir *db = [CoreDataEnvir instance];
 		for (int i = 0; i < 500; i++) {